InvAASTCluster: On Applying Invariant-Based Program Clustering to Introductory Programming Assignments: Implementation

 \paragraph{Variable Renamer.} In this module, \InvAAST renames all variables of each one of the $N$ given correct submissions.
-All variables are renamed based on their usage in each program, as explained in Section~\ref{sec:var-renaming}.
-Hence, \InvAAST uses \texttt{pycparser}\footnote{\href{https://github.com/eliben/pycparser}{https://github.com/eliben/pycparser}} to find all variables in a program.
-Then, when a variable is first used in the program (e.g. a\-ssign\-ment) that variable receives a new name taking into consideration the variable's type.
+All variables are renamed based on their usage in each program, as explained in Section~\ref{sec:var-renaming}. \InvAAST uses \texttt{pycparser}\footnote{\href{https://github.com/eliben/pycparser}{https://github.com/eliben/pycparser}} to find all variables in a program.
+Then, when a variable is first used in the program (e.g. a\-ssign\-ment) that variable receives a new name considering the variable's type.